The University of Rhode Island College of Pharmacy - To Advance Health and Transform Communities

 I would like to mark this section as done.: Yes

-Do you accept or require other admission tests?
+Do you accept or consider any standardized tests?
 Do not include immunization requirement or other similar documentation requirements.: Yes

-If yes, select which other admission tests you accept or require:: ACT, SAT
+If yes, select which standardized tests you accept or consider:: ACT, SAT

 I would like to mark this section as done.: Yes